magnetikonline/docker-mozjpeg-deb/README.md

 # mozjpeg Dockerfile
-Produces a working mozjpeg binary deb distribution, suitable for Ubuntu (tested under 14.04LTS) and possibly Debian/variants.
+Produces a working mozjpeg binary deb distribution, suitable for Ubuntu (tested under 16.04LTS) and possibly Debian/variants.

-Docker image uses Ubuntu 14.04LTS as the base, deb package is produced using [checkinstall](http://asic-linux.com.mx/~izto/checkinstall/).
+Docker image uses Ubuntu 16.04LTS as the base, deb package is produced using [checkinstall](http://asic-linux.com.mx/~izto/checkinstall/).

 The resulting binaries/libs are installed to `/opt/mozjpeg/` (as not to clash with `libjpeg-turbo*` packages) - but you could always change `make` options or symlink things.

+Image has also been pushed to [Docker Hub](https://hub.docker.com/r/magnetikonline/mozjpegdeb/).

-Not sure what mozjpeg is?
-See here: https://github.com/mozilla/mozjpeg.
+Not sure what mozjpeg is? https://github.com/mozilla/mozjpeg.

 ## Usage
 With Docker already installed and working on host system: